 Vitamins and Minerals

-The best source of minerals are organ meats, like heart, liver, kidney or lungs.
+The best source of minerals is organ meats, like the heart, liver, kidney, or lungs.

-However, if you haven’t cooked for your dog before, before you switch to a homemade diet you should talk to your vet or an animal nutritionist in order to ensure that your diet is well-balanced and nutritional enough.
+However, if you haven’t cooked for your dog before, before you switch to a homemade diet, you should talk to your vet or an animal nutritionist to ensure that your diet is well-balanced and nutritional enough.

 Here are a couple of video examples of homemade dog food for allergies:

 There are two reasons this recipe is recommended for dogs with food hypersensitivity.

 First, the main protein source – in this case, chicken – is generally just a placeholder for whatever other protein you may need to use instead, and it's easy to make the substitution.

 Second, this meal is straightforward to make, so if you are starting to cook for your dog, you might want to consider this recipe.

 It is also great for his digestive tract because it has potatoes and carrots, full of fiber to help his digestion.